Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 sense of humor, this blog post is now a checklist.
 Irony?
 I don’t know the meaning of the word.

 Okay, okay.
-But seriously, when I’m not making my own work, much of my time is spent reviewing other people’s work.
+But seriously, here's how we got here.
+When I'm not I’m not making my own work, much of my time is spent reviewing other people’s work.
 Whether it’s design files, code contributions, blog posts, documentation, or who-knows-what-this-week, I often find myself asking questions and giving feedback about accessibility in the review process.
 This has prompted multiple people to ask me what it is I’m considering when I review for accessibility.
-Enough people have now asked that I’ve decided to write something down.
+Enough people have now asked that I’ve decided to write something down -- and it's turned into a checklist.

 <!-- TEASER_END -->